There's a Marine Biologist in my Classroom

 Our team of marine educators will pack up their artifacts, equipment and specimens and deliver a hands-on learning experience that complements your curriculum and engages students.
 We will bring the rich diversity of the Gulf Coast marine environment to your classroom.

 Every student becomes a marine biologist in our classroom workshops.
-This fall, let us bring the world of sharks to your students.
+This year, let us bring the world of sharks to your students.
 Select one or all four sessions.

 You can make your own Shark Week!